cfpb/regulations-core/README.md

 }
 ```

-Be sure to also run south migration
+Be sure to also run migrations

 ### Elastic Search For Data and Search